Sultan Khlaifa al-Khulaifi

-Al-Khulaifi was arrested in Qatar in March 2011 and held for a month without charge.
-Both before and after his arrest, al-Khulaifi advocated for individuals with close connections to freedom organizations.
+Al-Khulaifi was in Qatar in March 2011.
+Both before and after his ??, al-Khulaifi advocated for individuals with close connections to freedom organizations.

 Views

 Between early 2009 and 2010, Al-Khulaifi wrote a blog which recorded his personal and political views.
 In April 2009, al-Khulaifi published a post addressed to the Emir and people of Qatar.
-In the post, al-Khulaifi criticised the Qatari government for holding secular and what he called “blasphemous” laws about alcohol consumption, bars, and discos.
+In the post, al-Khulaifi criticised the Qatar government for holding secular and what he called “blasphemous” laws about alcohol consumption, bars, and dis.
 He held the government responsible for the spread of prostitution.
-Al-Khulaifi called the government "un-Islamismic" because it did not follow the selected Qur'anic texts he provided in his post.
+Al-Khulaifi called the government "?? because it did not follow the selected Qur'anic texts he provided in his post.

-Al-Khulaifi also criticised the policies of the Qatar government concerning Israel.
-Al-Khulaifi objected to the visit of the Israeli politician, Shimon Peres to Doha.
-He suggested the Qatar government should sever diplomatic communications with Israel.
-Al-Khulaifi objected to United States military forces having a presence in Qatar from which to operate in Iraq and Afghanistan.

-Al-Khulaifi names Sayyid Qutb’s Milestones as his favorite book.
-Milestones is based on the Qutbic Islamist ideology.

 Human rights activism

-Until 2010, Al-Khulaifi served as Secretary-General of the Alkarama Foundation, a Swiss based human rights non-governmental organisation.
-The Alkarama Foundation stated that al-Khulaifi had left the organization in 2010 "to found a new organization for the defense of human rights".
+Until 2010, Al-Khula served as Secretary-General of the Alrama Foundation, a Swiss based human rights non-governmental organisation.

 In early 2013, Doha News reported that al-Khulaifi was working with the Geneva-registered Adel Group for Human Rights.
 The Adel Group for Human Rights primarily examines cases of detention in Qatar.
-Al-Khulaifi wrote on his blog about such cases.

-Arrest and detention

-On March 2, 2011, al-Khulaifi was arrested at approximately 9 p.m. at his Doha residence by state security agents.
-The agents searched his house and car for two hours.
-Alkarama reported that an officer informed al-Khulaifi's wife that the agents had been sent by the Attorney General but that they were unable to produce a judicial warrant.
-Alkarama was concerned the arrest related to al-Khulaifi's work in the field of human rights.
-Al-Khulaifi was detained for a month.
-Following al-Khulaifi's arrest, Amnesty International released a statement of concern which said al-Khulaifi was at risk of torture or other ill-treatment.